linode/docs/docs/linode-writers-formatting-guide.md

 {: .caution}
 >
->If improperly configured your Linode will not reboot.
+>If improperly configured, your Linode will not reboot.

 ### Commands